Home

 3. Improve load times

-A second longer load time costs you 7% of your conversions.
+One extra second of load time costs you 7% of your conversions.
 With a three-second delay, 40% of your visitors will drop out before they even see what you're offering.

-Google has proven this in several studies: Website speed directly influences your conversion rate.
-A page that loads in less than a second converts significantly better than one that takes four seconds.
+Google has proven this in numerous studies: website speed directly influences your conversion rate.
+A page that loads in under a second converts significantly better than one that takes four seconds.

 It gets particularly merciless on mobile devices.
 Here, users expect everything to be there immediately.
-Anyone who waits longer is gone, and often for good.
+Anyone who waits longer is gone — often for good.

 Measure your current speed

-- Pictures are often the biggest brake block.
+• Images are often the biggest bottleneck.
 Compress them before uploading and use modern formats such as WebP.
-An image that was originally 2 MB in size usually works just as well at 200 KB.
+An image that was originally 2 MB usually works just as well at 200 KB.

-- Remove unnecessary plugins and scripts.
+• Remove unnecessary plugins and scripts.
 Each additional element has to be loaded and takes time.
-With every plugin, ask yourself: “Is that really necessary?”
+Ask yourself about every plugin: "Is that really necessary?"

 Set up caching

-Caching caches frequently used data and makes revisits lightning fast.
+Caching stores frequently used data and makes revisits lightning fast.
 Most hosting providers now offer this as a service.

 Plugins such as WP Rocket or W3 Total Cache help with WordPress.
 The basic settings are usually sufficient to achieve noticeable improvements.